FrogTravel/PMLDL/README.md

 ```
 And you have a working bot!

+All dispatched jokes will be stored in `jokes.db` with the feedback in a `vote` table.

+Also, you can see the run log in stdout and `run.log` file.

+### A/B Testing
+For the purpose of testing the quality of our bot we added the ability to test the models against the jokes from datasets.

+To do this, change the flag `ab_test` in configuration file to `true` and add the wanted model paths and dataset paths to corresponding fields with the `,` as delimeter.

+The bot will randomly choose the sourse for the next joke and will put the model/dataset path in `generated_by` column in database.

 ## How to train a model
 To train the model, we have three datasets:
 * **QA Jokes** (3.29 MB) - the original dataset we've found on [Kaggle][1].
 It contains ~38k question-answer jokes